orbitdb/field-manual/03_The_Architecture_of_OrbitDB/03_The_Architecture_of_OrbitDB.md

-# The Architecture of OrbitDB
+# Part 3: The Architecture of OrbitDB

+## Introduction